Austin McCann: England

 McCann left Hearts in April 2004 in search of more regular first team football, initially signing a short-term deal with Clyde before agreeing to join Steve Evans' growing Scottish contingent at Boston United in the summer.
 McCann played 88 games in two seasons for the Pilgrims, scoring 1 goal against Cambridge United, before joining Notts County when his contract at York Street expired in the summer of 2006.

 Return to Scotland

 In February 2008, McCann signed a pre-contract deal with Scottish First Division side Dunfermline Athletic.
-He moved to the First Division side on the 19 May 2008.
+He moved to the First Division side on 19 May 2008.
 He was appointed club captain, and in 2011, he won the first division championship.
-He scored his first and only goal for the club in a 1-0 win at Hibernian on 5 November 2011.
+He scored his first and only goal for the club in a 1–0 win at Hibernian on 5 November 2011.
 He was released by the club after his contract expired at the end of the 2011/12 season.

 McCann signed for Ayr United during the 2012 summer transfer window.

 On 1 June 2013 he signed a contract with his hometown club Clydebank, where he played for two seasons before retiring from football.